Palatka High School

-Palatka High School is a public high school located in Palatka, Florida, operated by the Putnam County School Board.
+Palatka High School is a public high school located in Palatka, Florida, operated by the Putnam County School District (Florida).
 The school was established 1977 after merging two existing schools - Palatka Central and Palatka South.
 The campus has completed several renovation projects with science labs, new classrooms, a performing arts area, and office areas.
 Palatka High School serves the Palatka and East Palatka areas.
 Current student enrollment is about 1,400, drawing students from Jenkins Middle School.

 Students attend 7 classes per day, taking a wide variety of courses, including dual enrollment courses at St. Johns River State College.
 PHS offers Honors and AP courses and a variety of elective classes including Art and Journalism.
 Florida Virtual School is also an option for students.